lsst-dm/dmtn-294/index.rst

 For the inner-cell image, this is ideal: FITS WCS can be used exactly the way it was intended, and third-party FITS viewers will be completely usable without any extra effort.

-For the overlap regions, we'd end up with a repeat of our original problem, but with lower stakes: for each original cell, we'd have 4 overlap-region images (top, bottom, left, right) that need to be packed into a binary table, data cube, or stitched image of their own (which this stitching being analogous to the exploded coadd case, since there'd be no meaningful overall coordinate system).
+For the overlap regions, we'd end up with a repeat of our original problem, but with lower stakes: for each original cell, we'd have 4 overlap-region images (top, bottom, left, right) that need to be packed into a binary table, data cube, or stitched image of their own (with this stitching being analogous to the exploded coadd case, since there'd be no meaningful overall coordinate system).

 .. figure:: /_static/cell-stitching.png
    :name: cell-stitching